-In 2003, the College received accreditation with The Higher Learning Commission, a member of the North Central Association of Colleges and Schools.
+In 2003, the College received accreditation with The Higher Learning Commission.
 In 2017-2018, the College successfully completed assurance argument evaluations for re-accreditation with The Higher Learning Commission.

 The Doty Center was built in 2007.
 This facility is designed to accommodate large events and athletic contests.
 This multi-purpose gymnasium is named after the late Dr. Brant Lee Doty who was a professor, dean, and chancellor of GLCC.
 This building will continue his legacy of service to students and constituents in the Lansing area and beyond.
 The newest construction is the Knowles Learning Center.
 The first phase (the faculty office suite) is completed.
 The Knowles Learning Center is a facility that provides opportunity for the College to expand the capacity of learning for past, current, and future students.